file-format/Docs/en/spreadsheet/_index.md

     "display_name" : "Kashif Iqbal"
   },
   "draft" : "false",
-  "description" : "Learn about popular Spreadsheet file formats such as XLSX, XLS, CSV, XLSB, XLSM, XLT, XLTX and others.", "categories" : [ "fundamentals" ],
+  "description" : "Spreadsheet files contain data in rows and columns and can be opened in spreadsheet applications such as Microsoft Excel.
+Spreadsheet file formats include XLSX, XLS, CSV, XLSB, XLSM, XLT, XLTX, and others.", "categories" : [ "fundamentals" ],
   "title" : "Learn about Spreadsheet Files and APIs to open and create them.", "linktitle" : "Spreadsheet File Formats",